phoenixphoebus/diy-electronics/max7219-esp8266-synced-clock/README.md

 # max7219-esp8266-synced-clock
 The aim was to build a clock that syncs with internet for time.
-Here's a video of the clock in action:
+Here's a video of the clock in action (CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on image to open in a new window):<br>
 [![Youtube Video dpzCI1DDihA](https://img.youtube.com/vi/dpzCI1DDihA/0.jpg)](https://www.youtube.com/watch?v=dpzCI1DDihA)

 Extensions of this project are planned and would be to display conditional text based on time of day, location etc.